 Within ITBIS, it was necessary to distinguish between goods that were and were not exempt.
-To avoid overestimating the taxes paid by low income earners, we decided, after discussion with authorities, to include tax evasion in all scenarios-a practice that follows previous CEQ papers.
+To avoid overestimating the taxes paid by low income earners, we decided, after discussion with authorities, to include tax evasion in all scenarios.
 We incorporated the assumption of tax evasion by creating four groups of goods and services: (i) high propensity for evasion; (ii) high propensity to pay ITBIS; (iii) products with estimated compliance rates, according to the General Directorate for Internal Taxation; and (iv) products on which the VAT was paid as a condition of purchase.
 Indirect taxes were down-scaled to prevent overestimation, using the method in Lustig and Higgins (2013).
-For example, we adjust VAT payments to equalize the ratio of total VAT to disposable income in the survey to the ratio of VAT
+For example, we adjust VAT payments to equalize the ratio of total VAT to disposable income in the survey to the ratio of VAT collection to private consumption in the national accounts in 2013.
+Also, we take into account exemptions and reduced rates on each kind of good and services according to statutory rates.

-9 See http://unstats.un.org/unsd/cr/registry/regcst.asp?Cl=5.
+&lt;sup>9 See http://unstats.un.org/unsd/cr/registry/regest.asp?Cl=5.